zlatinb/muwire/doc/wire-protocol.md

 ## Messages

 After the handhsake follows a stream of messages.
 Messages can arrive in any order.
+Every 10 seconds a "Ping" message is sent on each connection which serves as a keep-alive.
+The response to that message is a "Pong" which carries b64 destinations of ultrapeers the remote side has been able to connect to.
+This keeps the host pool in each node fresh.

 Between ultrapeers, each message consists of 3 bytes - the most significant bit of the first byte indicates if the payload is binary or JSON.
 The remaining 23 bits indicate the length of the message.